 This blend of essential oils has been noted to balance hormones and regulate prostate function in men.
 It has also been used to successfully reduce or eliminate hot flashes for women:

-- 5 drops Sage (Salvia officinalis), or Clary Sage
+- 5 drops Sage (Salvia officinalis), or Clary Sage (better for women)

 - 5 drops Fennel (Foeniculum vulgare),